Headstorm/Interview/challenges/headstorm-dbc-jehillert/.notes/README - Applicant's Notes.txt

     3) Is the Protection Plan for all widgets, a certain type of widget, widgets purchased in the transaction the Protection Plan was obtained.

+GRAVEYARD
+———————————————————————————————————————————————————————————————————————————————
+  npm run...
+Description
+  build Compile, bundle and minify all CSS and JS files.. build:css Compile, autoprefix and minify all CSS files to dist/index.css. build:js  Compile, bundle and minify all JS files to dist/index.js. start Starts a server on http://localhost:3000. test  Run all unit and end-to-end tests.
+  Installs project dependencies and dev dependencies for local execution of app and testing files.

+      "pretest":db "npm scripts/generateMockData.js",
+      "loadDatabase": "npm scripts/loadReloadDatabase.js",

+  install   Installs project dependencies and dev dependencies for local execution of app and testing files.

+  pretest   Generates mock data for running migrateData.js, which is the code requested for Part II of the Database Challenge

+  test:schema Creates database based on schema file.
+Prerequisite: Local installation of PostgreSQL.

+  test:app Runs the script for Part II of the Database Challenge: dataMigrationScript.js.